-Traffic signal management is a way to alleviate traffic congestion, especially important in urban areas.
+1) Traffic Signal Management: Traffic signal management is a way to alleviate traffic congestion, especially important in urban areas.
 In the current ITS deployment stage [2], advanced traffic signal management (such as the vehicle actuated signal control) is mostly implemented based on information from vehicle-actuated detectors, such as loop detectors.
 These approaches have a limitation in coping with the fluctuation of traffic demand, especially within short periods.
 Adaptive traffic signal management, which can adjust the traffic signal according to the real-time traffic demand, is a more practical approach to alleviate traffic congestion.
 Among all the ML, RL is considered as one of the most promising approaches for adaptive traffic signal management.
 This is mainly due to the convenience of formulating signal management as a sequential decision-making problem.

 Early works of RL used Q-learning for traffic light management (green, yellow and red), considering the number of waiting vehicles or the queue length [190, 191], and the statistics of traffic flow [192, 193].
 However, these parameters are unable to depict the real traffic situation accurately.
 With the popularization of modern sensors, more information on traffic is extracted and transmitted via the vehicular network, such as the traffic speed and vehicle waiting time.
 Nevertheless, more information increases the dimension of states, exponentially growing the complexity of traditional RL.
 To deal with this complexity, DNNs have been employed in RL, forming DRL.
 DQN [194-196] has been proposed with information of position and speed.
-Besides, instead of hand-crafted features, these studies used CNN to extract machine-crafted features from raw real-time traffic data.
+Besides, instead of handcrafted features, these studies used CNN to extract machinecrafted features from raw real-time traffic data.
 Given the growing scale of ITS, some researches investigate promising approaches [196] in a partially observable environment.

 Nowadays, modern speed limit signs can be dynamically adjusted according to various factors, such as traffic volume and weather.
 Variable speed limit management is a flexible way to improve road condition, increase driving safety, and reducing travel time.
-Some proposals used Q-Learning to estimate the optimal speed limits so as to reduce the travel time [197] and decrease traffic congestion [198, 199].
+Some proposals used Q-Learning to estimate the optimal speed limits so as to reduce the travel time [198] and decrease traffic congestion [197, 199].
 Besides, in large-scale networks, Multi-Agent DQN (MA-DQN) under V2I was used for speed limit control [200].
+2) Vehicle Management: The management of vehicles is one of the most critical tasks in modern ITS, especially for autonomous driving.
+It consists of two primary components: vehicle path (or trajectory) planning and motion control (such as steering angle and vehicle speed control).
+The scenario of vehicle management includes diverse types of events like parking, lane changing, merging, platooning, and so on.